-At the end of a period, you must pay the amount of VAT collected on sales - that is, output tax, less the amount of VAT charged on purchases - input tax, to the VAT authorities.
+At the end of a period, you must pay the amount of VAT collected on sales; that is, output tax, less the amount of VAT charged on purchases - input tax, to the VAT authorities (Standard VAT and VAT Cash Accounting methods only).

 If the amount of input tax is greater than the amount of output tax, you can claim a refund of the difference from the VAT authorities.

 You pay what you owe or claim what you are owed by submitting VAT Returns periodically, usually every three months.
 In order to complete your VAT Returns, you must ensure that you account for VAT where it applies.
-For more information about accounting for VAT, see Accounting for VAT on page 15.
+For more information about accounting for VAT, see Accounting for VAT on page 16.

-When Do I Need to Register for VAT?
+When do I need to register for VAT?

 The supply of any goods and services which are subject to VAT at any rate is known as taxable supplies.
 If the value of your taxable supplies - that is, your total sales or turnover, not just your profit, exceeds the VAT registration limit specified by the VAT authorities, you must register for VAT.
-Currently, this limit is £64,000 in the UK or, for users in the Republic of Ireland, €70,000 in respect of the supply of goods or €35,000 in respect of the supply of services.
-This means that, for example, if your business is based in the UK and your turnover for the past twelve months or less exceeds £64,000, or you expect it to exceed this threshold within the next 30 days, you must register for VAT.